 A professional audio services company will also be attendance over the weekend offering information, advice and some great deals on the sale of audio equipment.

-Capacity is limited and places will be allocated on a first-come-first-served basis.
+Capacity at our seminar is limited and places will be allocated on a first-come-first-served basis.
 Successful applicants will be notified upon receipt of payment.

 To apply, please download and complete the application form (click here - or on the upper left side of this page) and return via email to email@example.com